izzeddin62/alu-shell/basics/README.md

+# Basic shell command scripts
 ### 0-current_working_directory
-this script prints the absolute path of the current working directory.
+This script prints the absolute path of the current working directory.
 ### 1-listit
-this script prints the contents of the current directory.
+This script prints the contents of the current directory.
 ### 2-bring_me_home
-this script switch the working directory to the user home directory.
+This script switch the working directory to the user home directory.
 ### 3-listfiles
-this script list the contents of the current directory in the long format.
+This script list the contents of the current directory in the long format.
 ### 4-listmorefiles
-this script list the contents including hidden files of the current directory in long format.
+This script list the contents including hidden files of the current directory in long format.
 ### 5-listfilesdigitonly
-this script list the contents of the current directory following rules below:
+This script list the contents of the current directory following rules below:
-- the list is in long format
+- The list is in long format
-- user and group ID are displayed numerically
+- User and group ID are displayed numerically
-- hidden files are included in the content list
+- Hidden files are included in the content list
+### 6-firstdirectory
+the script creates a directory called `my_first_directory` in the /tmp directory